HCL-TECH-SOFTWARE/connections-automation/documentation/VARIABLES.md

-cp_replica_count | 1 | replica count to set in Helm charts for infrastructure, Orient Me and other apps skip_pod_checks | true | True will check if pods are in Running state during setup_infrastructure skip_connections_integration | false | True will skip profiles migration for Orient Me, Activities Plus, Outlook Desktop Plugin, ES metrics and MS Teams integration skip_configure_redis | false | True will skip Redis configuration.
-Redis is required for Orient Me, so only skip if you do not plan to deploy Orient Me credentials_name | myregkey | Kubernetes secret name for Docker registry credentials es_key_password | password | Elasticsearch Key password es_ca_password | password | Elasticsearch CA password redis_secret | password |  Redis secret used in bootstrap search_secret | password | search secret used in bootstrap solr_secret | password | Solr secret used in bootstrap force_regenerate_certs | false | When set to true, the bootstrap installation will overwrite any existing certs/secret for all components managed by the bootstrap repository
+cp_replica_count | 1 | replica count to set in Helm charts for infrastructure, Orient Me and other apps skip_pod_checks | true | True will check if pods are in Running state during setup_infrastructure skip_connections_integration | false | True will skip profiles migration for Orient Me, Activities Plus, Outlook Desktop Plugin, ES metrics and MS Teams integration skip_configure_cache_service | false | True will skip cache service (Valkey) configuration in WebSphere.
+Cache service is required for Orient Me, so only skip if you do not plan to deploy Orient Me credentials_name | myregkey | Kubernetes secret name for Docker registry credentials es_key_password | password | Elasticsearch Key password es_ca_password | password | Elasticsearch CA password cache_service_secret | password | Cache service (Valkey) secret used in bootstrap search_secret | password | search secret used in bootstrap solr_secret | password | Solr secret used in bootstrap force_regenerate_certs | false | When set to true, the bootstrap installation will overwrite any existing certs/secret for all components managed by the bootstrap repository